ideamark/ideamark.github.io/wiki/howto/linux.md

 ## how to do when selenium can not find xpath
 watch the page source if there is the element

+## how to keep ssh online
+vi ~/.ssh/config
+Add this:
+ClientAliveInterval 120
+ClientAliveCountMax 720

 > [knowledgeQA end]